hvasbath/beat/docs/getting_started/init_project.rst

 The second file is a yaml-configuration file and it is where ALL the changes in parameters and settings have to be done to avoid tinkering with the program itself!
 This file can be read as is by the computer, therefore, it is important to keep the syntax clean!
 The content of this file is basically the serialised instance of the BEAT config class.
 At first the amount of content seems overwhelming, but once you are familiar with the variables you will find that there are not too many things that will need to be edited.
 Also we have to be aware that the problem we are going to try to solve is very complex, ergo a complex parameter file is somewhat understandable.
-To find a short explanation to each parameter and its format the reader is refered to the webpage of the `config <https://hvasbath.github.io/beat/_modules/config.html#SeismicConfig>`__ module.
+To find a short explanation to each parameter and its format the reader is referred to the webpage of the `config <https://hvasbath.github.io/beat/_modules/config.html#SeismicConfig>`__ module.

 This example configuration file looks like this::